Why we don’t have a cure for dementia yet

-Participants in DPUK's existing population studies, known as cohorts, will be offered the chance to join DPUK's clinical studies register.
-Those that agree will be directed to a new website (now in development) which will allow them to submit their contact preferences and medical information, as well as complete cognitive tests such as memory tests.
+Participants in DPUK's existing population studies, known as cohorts, will be offered the chance to join DPUK's Great Minds register.
+Those that agree will be directed to a new website which will allow them to submit their contact preferences and medical information, as well as complete cognitive assessments such as memory tests.
 Researchers will then be able to use the register to find the people best suited to their trials of new treatments.

 We know that many of the participants in cohort studies give up their time to help further medical research, to support the development of new treatments for terminal and devastating conditions like dementia.
 That’s why, by inviting these participants to join a register of people willing to be contacted to take part in specialised or ‘targeted’ trials of future treatments, we are helping them to help join us in our fight for a cure for dementia.